AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 # Manage assets and experiences

-GenStudio [!DNL Content] simplifies and enhances the management of brand-approved assets for use and reuse in your digital marketing journey.
+Adobe GenStudio for Performance Marketers [!DNL Content] simplifies and enhances the management of brand-approved assets for use and reuse in your digital marketing journey.

 ## Add assets